 CBO partners with USAID to offer fellowships in collaboration with partners working on biodiversity conservation in the global south.

-CBO and ABO affiliate units partner with The Nature Conservancy to support a post-doctoral fellow in interdisciplinary research designed to achieve biodiversity outcomes.
+CBO partners with The Nature Conservancy to support post-doctoral fellows in interdisciplinary research designed to achieve biodiversity outcomes.
 NatureNet fellows work closely with faculty mentors to advance research in one of CBO’s focal areas.